Online Sports Betting

 NHL

 The NHL surprised many in the sports betting world by awarding the gambling mecca, Las Vegas, with its first professional sports franchise in 2017.
-In their inaugural season the Las Vegas Golden Knights had roughly 10-15x more action placed on them than any other NHL team.
+In their inaugural season the Vegas Golden Knights had roughly 10-15x more action placed on them than any other NHL team.

 Since PASPA was overturned in 2018, the NHL, like the NBA and MLB, has also engaged in exclusive agreements with sports betting operators.
 Caesars Sportsbook, FanDuel, and MGM are among the league’s current partners.
 These operators have the right to use the official league data and other intellectual property.